567

 – Mario

-Jan 20, 2017 at 11:22
+Commented Jan 20, 2017 at 11:22

 • 2

-\$\begingroup\$ If random distributions are too advanced a concept for you then I think you should abandon the idea of trying to post a question about sums of random variables. \$\endgroup\$ Jan 20, 2017 at 11:23
+\$\begingroup\$ If random distributions are too advanced a concept for you then I think you should abandon the idea of trying to post a question about sums of random variables. \$\endgroup\$ Commented Jan 20, 2017 at 11:23

 • \$\begingroup\$ The explanation is still unclear, and needs work in itself.
 Separately from that, I recommend example inputs and outputs (literal output rather than explanation).
 The specification should be unambiguous before seeing the examples, and then the examples should come afterwards to confirm correct understanding of the spec.
-At present I believe the intention is to output an expression containing N integers, each added or subtracted, each in the range [0, N], evaluating to N, and for the integers to be randomly distributed amongst those that meet these criteria. \$\endgroup\$ Jan 20, 2017 at 11:55
+At present I believe the intention is to output an expression containing N integers, each added or subtracted, each in the range [0, N], evaluating to N, and for the integers to be randomly distributed amongst those that meet these criteria. \$\endgroup\$ Commented Jan 20, 2017 at 11:55

 • \$\begingroup\$ @trichoplax thanks for your comments and explanations, although the challenge seems clear to me it's obvious that I am missing something that goes beyond my knowledges.
 I think I will delete the post maybe reviewing it. \$\endgroup\$